aria-ml/dataeval/docs/source/notebooks/tt_identify_bias.md

 diversity value of 0.4 means that a few of the images do while others do not.

 Also, the _cat_ class has a low score signifying that most of the images fall into one or two categories rather than being spread even across the categories.
-This highlights an error in the data collection process &mdash; the value was not specified for most _cat_ images and therefore defaulted to "Unspecified".
+This highlights an error in the data collection process — the value was not specified for most _cat_ images and therefore defaulted to "Unspecified".

 An alternative error would be a dataset in which the _cat_ images have most cats facing a specific direction, which would require additional data to overcome the bias, but that is not the case for this dataset.
 It has plenty of cats